Third-party grading: History

 Modern third-party coin grading service is presently defined by the tamper-resistant plastic "slab," which encapsulates both the item and its certification.
-Before the slab, there was no way to permanently tie the certificate to the actual item being certified.
-It was painfully simple to submit a superior coin for certification and then sell a similar, but inferior, coin with the certificate issued for the more valuable one.
-This was the problem faced by what may be the earliest TPG service, the Institute of Numismatic Authenticators, founded by the controversial Walter H. Breen in 1962.
+Before photographs and encapsulation there was no way to permanently tie the certificate to the actual item being certified.
+It was possible to submit a superior coin for certification and then sell a similar, but inferior, coin with the certificate issued for the more valuable one.
+This was the problem faced by the Institute of Numismatic Authenticators, founded by the controversial Walter H. Breen in 1962.
 The company lasted little more than a year.

 A decade later, the American Numismatic Association (ANA) established their Certification Service, the ANACS, in 1972.
 At first, the coins were not graded, only confirmed as genuine.
 Coins were returned with a photo certificate but not encapsulated.

 Originally located in Washington DC, the ANACS moved to Colorado Springs in 1976.
 The Official American Numismatic Association Grading Standards for United States Coins was published in 1977, providing the basis for ANACS's expansion from authentication only to into grading in March 1979.

 The move from photo certificates to slabs came in 1984, with a now defunct company called Accugrade.
 Their early slabs are notable for containing both the coin and a photograph of the coin, clearly illustrating the transition from photo certificates to slabs.
 PCGS began operations in 1986, providing encapsulation in a modern plastic slab without a photograph.
 Their first-generation holder is known as the Old Green Holder (OGH) or "rattler," because of its label color and the fact that coins would rattle inside.
 NGC commenced business in 1987.
-ANACS made the move from photo certificates to slabs in 1989.
+ANACS provided both photo certificates and/or slabs in 1989.
 ICG was established in 1998.
-Many other companies have provided similar services but most are no longer in business and all have certified far fewer coins.
+Many other companies have provided similar services, but most are no longer in business, and all have certified far fewer coins.
 Today, some people have begun collecting some of these early slabs from defunct companies not for the coins, but for the historical value of the slabs themselves.

 Along with coins, other items later started to be graded.
 NGC's parent company is by Certified Collectibles Group, which includes Paper Money Grading (PMG), and a stamp grading company, and the first comic book grading company, Certified Guaranty Company, which now has several competitors.

 A more recent development has been the advent of "stickering" services, such as Certified Acceptance Corporation (CAC).
 These companies do not slab coins themselves, but rather provide a second opinion on already slabbed coins, adding a sticker to slabs that they consider to be on the high end of their grade.